6/26/2019

 David Grossman

 Right, right.
-And then just there was a comment I think, Marty, you made about the integration with the carriers as it relates to OASIS.
-So perhaps you could just give us a little bit more color on kind of where you are in that process and how much incremental geographic reach you're getting as a result of that as you try to convert the payroll and still pay?
+And then just there was a comment, I think, Marty, you made about the integration with the carriers as it relates to OASIS.
+So perhaps you could just give us a little bit more color on kind of where you are in that process and And how much incremental geographic reach you're getting as a result of that as you try to convert the payroll install base?

 speaker